dimatkachuk2607g/portfolio/projects/oop_python/README.md

 This project implements a Character class and a Warrior subclass.
 It includes attributes, methods for attacking, healing, rage attacks, and use of get/set with private attributes,
-There are also tests and test reports for both classes
+There are also tests and test reports for both classes.

 ## Running the project